yangrongxinuser/Personalized-decision-support-system-for-tailoring-IgA-nephropathy-treatment-strategies-/README.md

 ## Introduction

-This project aims to optimize renal replacement therapy for ICU patients with acute kidney injury using network biomarkers.
+This project aims to optimize treatment strategies for IgAN patients using network biomarkers.
 We employ a combination of autoencoders, traditional graph feature engineering techniques, and a novel network biomarker construction method to identify key biomarkers and enhance decision-making.

 ## Installation